moviepilot/gwo/README.markdown

+NOTE: CURRENTLY THIS WORKS ONLY WITH HAML ...
+I HAVE TO FIX IT IN ORDER TO GET IT RUNNING WITH ERB

 This is a Ruby on Rails plugin (gem) which simplifies Server-Side Dynamic Section Variations with [Google Website Optimizer](http://www.google.com/websiteoptimizer) as described in the article [Server-Side Dynamic Section Variations on gwotricks.com](http://www.gwotricks.com/2009/05/server-side-dynamic-section-variations.html)